 - Link protection: a single link can fail and not interrupt service, if there are shared forwarding interfaces and/or fabric interfaces (more on this later).

-The 128T offers all three types of protections listed above in each of its HA models.
+The SSR offers all three types of protections listed above in each of its HA models.
 It does so by deploying two nodes that operate in concert (as either one logical router or as two logical routers) to provide service continuity in the event of failure.
-Each of the nodes contains a full set of software processes necessary for forwarding traffic, running routing protocols, communicating with its peers and management systems, etc. This allows a 128T to run independently in the event that its HA counterpart is unavailable.
+Each of the nodes contains a full set of software processes necessary for forwarding traffic, running routing protocols, communicating with its peers and management systems, etc. This allows an SSR to run independently in the event that its HA counterpart is unavailable.

 Dual Node High Availability